ARIZONA SPELLING BEE 101:

 Schools are responsible for reviewing the Scripps eligibility requirements and verifying their competitors meet the criteria.

-School Champions move on to compete against other school champions within their public school district, charter/private school networks, or homeschool organizations.
+School level champions move on to compete against other school champions within their public school district, charter/private school networks, or homeschool organizations.
 These organizations identify their own coordinator to operate this bee.
 The coordinator should reach out to AEF to receive access to the "District Spelling Bee Pronouncer's Guide," which is typically released in early November.
+Note: Districts may establish their own rules and procedures for local spelling bees as long as they also comply with the Arizona Spelling Rules.

 The Arizona Spelling Bee Program can sometimes vary for different schools in different parts of the state.